Alec-crypto-cmd/Pit-Bike-OS/BUILD_FIX_README.md

-# Map Detail Update
+# Map Style Update

-I encountered a glitch applying the detailed map style previously.
-I have now fixed it.
+I have switched the map provider to **Google Maps** (Standard View).
-The map will now show full OpenStreetMap details including streets, buildings, and village names.
+This is the "normal" map style you are likely used to (Streets, Parks, Buildings).

 ## Action Required
-Please run your `.bat` script again (or push manually) to trigger the build.
+Run your script again to build the new version.

 ```bash
 Git push.bat